-I am a qualified mindfulness trainer, accredited with Breathworks (2016) and a member of the the British Association of Mindfulness Based Approaches (BAMBA) and I adhere to their Good-Practice Guidelines.
+I am a qualified mindfulness trainer, accredited with Breathworks (2016) and adhere to the Good Practice Guidelines of the British Association of Mindfulness Based Approaches (BAMBA).

 - Mindfulness for Health If you suffer from persistent pain, illness or any other condition such as chronic fatigue or stress which effects your health, this course can teach you mindfulness skills to help